star-history/star-history/public/blog/open-source-ai-infra-projects.md

 ## To Sum Up

 After taking a glance at the star history of these projects, it's obvious that there's a common trait - they are all still babies (in terms of age).
 It's wild that this time last year, none of them existed.
-Now they've become an indispensable part of our daily work and life.
+Now they are on their way to become an integral part of the next generation application stack.

 ![star-history-ai](/blog/assets/open-source-ai-infra-projects/star-history-ai.webp)